murffious/uofu_reviews/README.md

 # uofu_reviews

-HW 1 Review sheet - If you know all of the terms on concepts on this review sheet you will likely be able to ACE the HW
+HW 1 Review sheet - If you know all of the terms or concepts on this review sheet you will likely be able to ACE the HW

 How to Ace the HW ?
 Master the content in the daily in class activities.
 Activity 1-2 Terminal mastery - be able to be in the right folder for using git !
 Use git and git hub to push repo up for submission and periodically pushing to git hub throughout for back upGit push pull commit add .